Skip to main content

 Platform Strategy for Law Firms

-The attorneys who win on LinkedIn aren't posting firm announcements - they're sharing specific insights from their practice area.
-An M&A attorney might break down what actually happens during due diligence.
-An employment lawyer might explain what the latest NLRB ruling means for non-compete agreements.
-This type of content positions you as the go-to expert when someone in your network has a question in your area.
+LinkedIn is the natural home for legal professionals.
+For corporate law, business litigation, employment law, and B2B practices, make it your primary platform.
+The attorneys who win there aren't posting firm announcements.
+They share specific insights from their practice area: an M&A attorney breaking down what actually happens during due diligence, or an employment lawyer explaining what a new NLRB ruling means for non-compete agreements.
+That positions you as the person someone in your network calls first.

-The format works for law because it matches how people actually want legal information: quick, clear, and in plain language.
-A 60-second video explaining "what to do if you're pulled over" reaches people who would never read a 2,000-word blog post on the same topic.
+TikTok and Instagram Reels work when your clients are regular people, not businesses: personal injury, family law, criminal defense, immigration, estate planning.
+Short-form video matches how people want legal information, which is quick, clear, and in plain language.
+A 60-second video on "what to do if you're pulled over" reaches people who would never read a 2,000-word blog post on the same topic.

-YouTube is the best platform for longer legal explainers that people search for.
-"What to do after a car accident," "How divorce works in [State]," and "What happens when you file for bankruptcy" get searched thousands of times per month.
-These videos generate leads for years.
+YouTube is the best platform for evergreen explainers people actively search for.
+"What to do after a car accident," "How divorce works in [State]," and "What happens when you file for bankruptcy" get searched every month and keep generating leads for years.
+Someone watching your 10-minute video on a DUI arrest is further along in their decision than someone scrolling past your TikTok.

 Content That Attracts Clients Without Crossing Lines